Single Incision Laparoscopic Surgery in Chunni-ganj, Kanpur

 - You have/are likely to have other medical conditions like an inflamed gallbladder.

 Post SILS, the doctor may recommend 1 to 2 days of rest before returning to strenuous activities.
-This is a shorter recovery period in comparison to conventional techniques.
+The recovery period after SILS is shorter, in comparison to conventional techniques.